Francisca Nuñez de Carabajal: Arrival in Mexico

 In 1579, King Philip II of Spain appointed Don Luis de Carabajal y de la Cueva, a Portuguese Jew, as the governor of Nuevo León.

 He brought with him to Mexico his brother-in-law, Don Francisco Rodríguez de Matos, and his sister, Doña Francisca Nuñez de Carabajal, with eight of their nine children: Doña Isabel (the oldest, 25 years of age, widow of Gabriel de Herrera), Doña Catalina, Doña Mariana, Doña Leonor, Don Baltasar, Don Luis, Miguel and Anica (the last two being very young).
 Another son, Gaspar, a pious young man, perhaps a monk, in the convent of Santo Domingo, Mexico, had arrived a short time before.
 Doña Catalina and Doña Leonor married respectively Antonio Diaz de Caceres (see Caceres family) and Jorge de Almeida—two Spanish merchants residing in Mexico City and interested in the Taxco mines.
 The entire family then removed to the capital, where, in the year 1590, while in the midst of prosperity, and seemingly leading Christian lives, they were seized by the Inquisition.

+Her son Luis, who had attended Jesuit school, had been unaware of his family's Jewish roots until his brother Baltasar told him when he was thirteen years old.